ResearchResearch AreasEvidence-Based Medicine

 Independence & Conflicts of Interest

 We conduct our EPC work as part of the extensive, externally-funded, non-proprietary research that is conducted in affiliation with the Kaiser Permanente Center for Health Research.
-Since the KP EPC’s funding and operations are within autonomous research centers, our EPC Investigators’ research agendas and published findings are neither determined nor influenced by the Kaiser Permanente payer or delivery system leaders and administrators.
-In addition, we have policies and procedures in place to ensure that no undue conflict of interest affects the perception or actual conduct of our work.
+Since the KP EPC’s funding and operations are within autonomous research centers, our EPC investigators’ research agendas and published findings are neither determined nor influenced by the Kaiser Permanente payer or delivery system leaders and administrators.
+In addition, we have policies and procedures in place to ensure that no undue conflicts of interest affect the perception or actual conduct of our work.
 Potential conflicts of interest are clearly identified and disclosed, and individuals with potential conflicts of interest (i.e., those who could gain a personal financial or other benefit from a particular scientific decision) are not allowed to influence any of the scientific decisions or access the results before publication.

 Follow Us